musakajehova/musakajehova/README.md

 ## Hi there 👋

+I am an experienced Data Analyst that is obsessed with learning and developing new solutions for challenging problems.
+I am a versatile individual with experience collecting, transforming, and organizing data for analysis to help make informed decisions.
+Excellent understanding and proficiency of platforms for effective data analyses, including SQL, Python, C++, spreadsheets and Tableau.
 <!--
 **musakajehova/musakajehova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.